- Car Accident Claims in Pennsylvania

 - Berger and Green Can Help

-Unfortunately, car accidents a simple fact of life.
-That does not mean that car accidents are easy to deal with.
-On the contrary, after being involved in an accident you must face hours and hours of arguing over who caused it, negotiating with insurance companies, waiting at the hospital to see a doctor, and waiting for the mechanic to repair your vehicle.
-All of these post-accident tasks are stressful, to say the least.
+Unfortunately, motor vehicle accidents are a simple fact of life, but that does not mean car accident cases are easy to deal with.
+On the contrary, after a wreck, you could face hours and hours of arguing over who caused it, negotiating with insurance companies, and waiting for the mechanic to repair your vehicle.
+You may also have severe injuries and significant medical expenses.

 Car Accident Claims in Pennsylvania

 For most people, the process of filing an accident claim in Erie County, PA, is overwhelming and stressful.
 One reason that people find these claims difficult is that Pennsylvania’s insurance laws can be confusing.

 Pennsylvania follows a “choice” no-fault insurance model.
 Under this system, drivers must carry personal injury protection (PIP) insurance.
 PIP pays for medical bills and lost wages up to the policy limits, regardless of who caused the auto accident.
 You can recover the remainder of your damages from the negligent party that caused your collision.

 Between both sources of insurance, you can recover compensation for your medical bills, lost wages, decreased income earning capacity (for example, if you must take a less demanding and lower-paying job after your accident), damage to your vehicle and personal property, and other economic losses.